 Swift, C.C, Mulder J., Dellith, C., and Kittleson, K. (2018).
 Mortality of Native and Non-native Fishes during Artificial Breaching of Coastal Lagoons in Southern and Central California.
 Bulletin, Southern California Academy of Sciences.
 117. 157-168.

-Swift, C.C., Howard, S., Mulder, J., Pondella, D; and Keegan, T.P.
+Swift, C.C., Howard, S., Mulder, J., Pondella, D.P., and Keegan T.P.
 (2014).
-Expansion of the non-native Mississippi Silverside, Menidia audens (Pisces, Atherinopsidae), into fresh and marine waters of coastal southern California.
-Bulletin of the Southern California Academy of Sciences: Vol. 113: Iss.
-3.
+"Expansion of the Non-native Mississippi Silverside, Menidia audens (Pisces, Atherinopsidae), into Fresh and Marine Waters of Coastal Southern California."
+Bulletin, Southern California Academy of Sciences, 113(3), 153-164.